Delni/blog/content/posts/corne-kbd/index.en.md

 ## ⚙️ Step 3: Install ZMK

 [ZMK](https://zmk.dev) is pretty straight forward to use.
-They developped a build system relying on Github Actions, so I really just created the repository, launch the little CLI provided and I was good to go, following the [docs here][10].
+They developed a build system relying on Github Actions, so I really just created the repository, launch the little CLI provided and I was good to go, following the [docs here][10].
 Every action will output a firmware that I can flash into the keyboard in a breeze.
 Note that for keymap update, only the main (left) is required to be updated.

 To load the firmware onto the nice!nano, it is as simple as it gets: double click on the reset button, and the controller should show as a USB storage on your computer.